 Authentication

-FastForward ships with two auth strategies that can run simultaneously or independently.
+FastForward ships with multiple auth strategies that can run simultaneously or independently.

 Overview